Great-Sun-Group/credex-core/docs/develop/developers_guide.md

 ## Initializing, Resetting, and Progressing the Databases

-To clear your dev databases, hit the `api/v1/dev/clearDevDBs` endpoint.with your dev server running.
-Use API software, or in local dev, use this command in a new terminal from where the server is running:
+To clear your dev databases, hit the `api/v1/dev/clearDevDBs` endpoint with your dev server running.
+Use API software, or in local dev use this command in a different terminal from where the server is running:
 ```
 curl -X DELETE "http://localhost:5000/api/v1/dev/clearDevDBs" -H "Content-Type: application/json" -v
 ```